mikescar/inventions_api/README.md

 ## TODO
-- Create and push docker containers from CircleCI to Heroku, skip the
+- Create and push docker containers from CircleCI to Heroku, skip the manual `heroku container` steps.
 - Add support for new `heroku.yml` to enable docker containers in Heroku review apps.
+- Define more minimal `production` containers that don't include the `:development` or `:test` gems.